epic9491/nixos/README.md

 - The user is created with an `initialPassword`, and SSH is key-only.
 Set a real password on first boot.
 - All builds default to zsh.
 A bash Home Manager file exists; swap the shell import in `flake.nix`.
 - Desktop environments use their stock display managers (GDM, SDDM, LightDM).
 Window managers use `tuigreet` with autologin.
 Niri (with Noctalia Shell) is the most actively maintained environment; GNOME, KDE, and XFCE are stable; Hyprland lags upstream.

+## Why Quadlets

+Services run as rootless Quadlets, not as native services.
+Nearly all of them have a NixOS module or a community equivalent, and NixOS has abundant container tooling.
+I stuck with Quadlets because:

+- Declarative by nature.
+A Quadlet unit is a systemd unit; there is no second mechanism to reconcile.
+- Documentation & familiarity.
+OCI containers have extensive documentation between Docker/Podman.
+It's also what I'm most familiar with.
+- Readability.
+Nix is dense with poor documentation.
+This can be a problem for someone outside the Nix community.
+The Quadlet configs are written to be read on their own, so a container definition ports to any environment that runs Podman or Docker.
+- Data.
+Container state is easier to locate, move, and back up than the state of a native service, or of a NixOS container, which is a wrapper around systemd-nspawn.

 ## Deployment pipeline